Does Yoga Build Strength?

 How yoga generates strength

-A well rounded yoga practice builds muscle strength concentrically & eccentrically – but is particularly good at creating strength isometrically.
-Why?
-Because in yoga, poses are often held for a length of time with certain muscles engaged to support & stabilise the body.
+Because yoga poses can and are often held for a length of time which uses certain muscles to actively support & stabilise the body.

 One study looking at the effects of a 12-week Hatha yoga practice found that in addition to flexibility, yoga significantly improved muscular strength.